BammatSaidov/BammatSaidov/README.md

 * 🌍  I'm based in Moscow, Russia
 * ✉️  You can contact me at [saidov1143@gmail.com](mailto:saidov1143@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Python and AI

 ### Skills